Royabra/osqutil/README.md

   - services  : search by name or binary path
   - dns       : search by domain name
   - ntfs      : search by path, supports -hash
+  - patches   : search by hotfix_id, must specify if specific hotfix_id searched is present or not (exists or !exists)

 Optional Commands:
   - hash    : add a hash calculation to the query, check tables that support this kind of command
   - copy    : copies query to the clipboard
+  - execute : executes the generated query is osqueryi
+  - csv     : must come after -execute, formats the result to csv, results can be saved in a file (see examples!)
+  - json    : must come after -execute, formats the result to json, results can be saved in a file

 **Syntax is as follows:**
 osqutil.exe -tablename column value -OptionalCommands